glorious73/genericrepo_dapper/README.md

 - Technology: ASP.NET 8, Postgres 16, and Dapper.
 ## How To Run
 ### Database
 Open up PG Admin's SQL Query editor and create the database and its tables.
 In this project, the database is called `GenericRepoDapperDb`.
-The queries to do that can be found below:
+The queries can be found below:
 #### Database
 ```sql
 -- Database: GenericRepoDapperDb